dotnet/AspNetCore.Docs/docs/fundamentals/environments.rst

 Development, Staging, Production
 --------------------------------

 ASP.NET 5 references a particular `environment variable <https://github.com/aspnet/Home/wiki/Environment-Variables>`_, ``ASPNET_ENV``, to describe the environment the application is currently running in.
 This variable can be set to any value you like, but three values are used by convention: ``Development``, ``Staging``, and ``Production``.
-You will find these values used in the samples and templates provided with ASP.NET 5.
-Since ASP.NET 5 is open source, you can easily view all usages of these three environment names by `searching the source code on GitHub <https://github.com/search?utf8=%E2%9C%93&q=staging+development+production+user%3Aaspnet&type=Code&ref=searchresults>`_.

 The current environment setting can be detected programmatically from within ASP.NET 5.
 In addition, ASP.NET MVC 6 introduces an `Environment Tag Helper <http://docs.asp.net/en/latest/mvc/views/tag-helpers/index.html>`_ that allows MVC Views to include certain sections based on the current application environment.

-.. note:: Like all environment variables, these values are case-insensitive.
+.. note:: The specified environment name is case insensitive.
 Whether you set the variable to ``Development`` or ``development`` or ``DEVELOPMENT`` the results will be the same.

 Development
 ^^^^^^^^^^^

-This should be the default environment used when developing an application.
-When using Visual Studio 2015, this setting is specified by default in the project's properties for IIS Express, as shown here:
+This should be the environment used when developing an application.
+When using Visual Studio 2015, this setting can be specified in your project's debug profiles, such as for IIS Express, shown here:

 .. image:: environments/_static/project-properties-debug.png

-You can manually add this value to other profiles, such as ``web`` (defined by default as a command in ``project.json``).
-Once you modify the default settings created with the project, your changes are persisted in ``launchSettings.json`` in the ``Properties`` folder.
-After adding the ``ASPNET_ENV`` variable to the ``web`` profile with a value of ``Staging``, the ``launchSettings.js`` file in our sample project is shown below:
+When you modify the default settings created with the project, your changes are persisted in ``launchSettings.json`` in the ``Properties`` folder.
+After modifying the ``ASPNET_ENV`` variable in the ``web`` profile to be set to ``Staging``, the ``launchSettings.js`` file in our sample project is shown below:

 .. literalinclude:: environments/sample/src/Environments/Properties/launchSettings.json
 	:language: javascript